 My most popular post by far was the stimulus checks that people are getting from the government.
 It helped gain new users who found it through search, but it didn’t pay me anything (aside from ad revenue).

-The ones that produced the most money were my review on a savings account that offered a big interest rate, an app that pays you to take a picture of your grocery receipts, and one that gave you cash back for filling up your gas tank.
+The ones that produced the most money were my review on a savings account that offered a big interest rate and an app that pays you for every Uber and Lyft ride you take.

 I mentioned in my last blog income report that I became an Amazon affiliate.
 Amazon sales have really picked up since then.
 In the last 3 months, I received over 1,000 clicks!
 Out of those, 191 orders were made for $4,546.18.